-Fuller Long recently helped our client secure Planning Permission for an additional storey on an existing block of flats, creating new residential accommodation by the seaside in Kent.
+Fuller Long helped our client secure Planning Permission for an additional storey on an existing block of flats, creating new residential accommodation by the seaside in Kent.

-On this particular project, the Heritage Statement also comprised a visual impact assessment, that our Heritage Consultant prepared to help consult Historic England and the Council.
+On this particular project, the Heritage Statement also comprised a visual impact assessment that our Heritage Consultant prepared to help consult Historic England and the Council.